 4. Should I consider a ‘kitchen triangle’?Most kitchen design experts will tell you that zoning is the most important thing you can do to improve your kitchen organization.The basic idea is to avoid extra movement and increase your efficiency.
 With that in mind, the triangle system is made up of three zones: cooking, storage, and cleaning.
 The three usually make up a triangle shape when viewed from above, thereby giving the system its name.
 It works wonders for saving time and reducing mess—particularly when the kitchen starts to get crowded (with people and with stuff).
 Is the triangle absolutely essential?
 Depends on who you ask.
 Of course, not all kitchens will work for this system—particularly if you live in a smaller apartment.
 But the general advice from the pros is: if you can manage it, you need to seriously consider the triangle.

-5. How can I get custom kitchen shelving?Nothing opens up the possibilities of kitchen storage like custom shelving.
+5. How can I get custom kitchen shelving?Nothing opens up the possibilities like custom kitchen shelving.
 It’s really no surprise, then, that this is one of the more commonly asked questions on Google in regards to kitchen organization.
 A good custom system can make the whole process of organizing your space immeasurably easier, giving you more time to focus on what’s important to you.To find a good supplier, you’ll want to keep in mind a few key factors:

 - Ease of use